PaulJuliusMartinez/sequel-packer/README.md

 run `rake release`, which which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Attribution

+[Karthik Viswanathan](https://github.com/karthikv) designed the original API of the Packer library while at [Affinity](https://www.affinity.co/).
+This library is a ground up rewrite which defines a very similar API, but shares no no code with the original implementation.

 ## License